The translation of this document is outdated.

 [17 July 2008]

 Section 100.
-A co-operative association is an
+A cooperative association is an

 institution that is established by local governments by entering

-into a co-operation agreement.
+into a cooperation agreement.
 In order to enter into a

-co-operation agreement, each local government city or
+cooperation agreement, each local government council shall take a

-into of a co-operation agreement.
+decision on the entering into of a cooperation agreement.

-A co-operation agreement shall indicate:
+A cooperation agreement shall indicate:

-1) the purpose of co-operation;
+1) the purpose of cooperation;

-2) the form of co-operation;
+2) the form of cooperation;

 3) the financial and property participation of each local